THE VOLGA GERMANS IN PORTLAND

 The Schreiber family arrived in Bluffton, Ohio in 1875 and it is likely that they disembarked at this station which served the community until 1899.
 The old structure remained across the tracks from the newer station which was built in 1899.
 The photo shows the old station not long before it was torn down.
 Courtesy of the Ohio Railroad Stations Past & Present website.

-The family moved to North Franklin Township, Nebraska by 1878 and are listed in the 1880 census as farmers.
-They are living next to the Schnell family that also migrated to Portland in 1882.
+The family moved to North Franklin Township, Nebraska, by 1878, and is listed in the 1880 census as farmers.
+They lived next to the Schnell family, who also migrated to Portland in 1882.

 Sometime after 1880, the entire family traveled to Oregon, where they settled in North Plains (near Hillsboro).

-The Schreiber family were likely part of the the Seventh-day Adventist church established in West Union by Friederich Jorg who was also from Norka and had traveled with the Schreiber's from Russia.
+The Schreiber family was likely part of the Seventh-day Adventist church established in West Union by Friederich Jorg, who was also from Norka and had traveled with the Schreibers from Russia.

 Elizabeth Schreiber grave marker at the Lone Fir Cemetery